ImmuneDynamics/ImmuneDynamics.github.io/spectre/gettings-started.md

           Install a development version of Spectre
         </h2></p>
         <p>
           If you are interested in testing new features, or contributing your own, you can also install the development version of Spectre from Github.
-We suggested using in conjunction with our developers guide.
+We suggested using in conjunction with our <a href="https://wiki.centenary.org.au/x/lMj3C">developers guide</a>.
         </p>
         <a href="https://wiki.centenary.org.au/x/TKNmCg" target="_blank" rel="noopener noreferrer"><b><span style="font-size: 18px">
             Install development version